-The activities carried out by the Appointments, Remuneration and Corporate Social Responsibility Committee in 2021 are detailed in the Committee's activities report, published on the corporate website of Meliá Hotels International.
+The activities carried out by the Appointments, Remuneration and Sustainability Committee in 2022 are detailed in the Committee's activity report, published on the corporate website of Meliá Hotels International.

+Activity Report of the Appointments, Remuneration and Sustainability Committee appointments and re-elections, because during this year several changes to the composition of the Board took place.

-As for the most important actions during the year in relation to the functions assigned to the Committee, it is worth mentioning the involvement and dedication of this Committee in the supervision and monitoring of the labour and occupational safety measures adopted by the Company in the management of the social and economic situation caused by the COVID-19 pandemic.
-Additionally, it is worth mentioning that the Committee's activities have been also focused on remunerations, regularly monitoring the measures adopted regarding the CEO's remuneration (reductions in fixed remuneration, analysis and determination of variable remuneration), and the preparation of the 2022-2024 Director's Remuneration Policy, which was submitted to the 2021 General Shareholders' Meeting for approval.
+Regarding the details of the more important actions during this year in relation to the functions assigned to the Committee, it is worth mentioning the Committee's focus on

+In terms of remuneration, it is worth mentioning the Committee's regularly monitoring of the measures adopted regarding the CEO's remuneration (analysis and determination of variable remuneration), and the preparation of the proposal for long-term variable remuneration referenced to the share price which was submitted to the 2022 General Shareholders' Meeting for approval.
 Also, the increasing commitment of the Committee in terms of sustainability stands out.